MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/AD-FS-FAQ.md

 HTTP/2 support was added in Windows Server 2016, but HTTP/2 can't be used for client certificate authentication.
 Because many AD FS scenarios make use of client certificate authentication, and a significant number of clients do not support retrying requests using HTTP/1.1, AD FS farm configuration re-configures the local server's HTTP settings to HTTP/1.1.
 This requires a reboot of the server.

 ### Is using Windows 2016 WAP Servers to publish the AD FS farm to the internet without upgrading the back-end AD FS farm supported?
 Yes, this configuration is supported, however no new AD FS 2016 features would be supported in this configuration.
+This configuration is meant to be temporary during the migration phase from AD FS 2012 R2 to AD FS 2016 and should not be deployed for long periods of time.

 ## Design